 Copyable closures: var^

-{var^} (no name) applies move capture as the default for
+{var^} with no variable name makes move capture the default for every free

-every free variable in the body.
-When every captured type is
+variable in the body.
+When every captured type is Copyable, the resulting

 def main():